Rent a boat in Bodrum Turkey

 Is it possible to rent a boat in Bodrum with or without a skipper?

 Renting a boat in Bodrum with a skipper is ideal if you want to be guided through the best places in the area and get the most out of your sailing experience.
 You can rent a boat in Bodrum without a skipper if you have the appropriate licence or if there are boats available to rent that do not require a licence.
-It is without a doubt a great idea to be the captain of your own boat if you are an experienced sailor.
+It is without a doubt a great idea to do a Bodrum bareboat charter of your own boat if you are an experienced sailor and enjoy your Bodrum boat trip freely.

 What to do in Bodrum?

-Bodrum has plenty of tourist attractions.
-Travellers can visit traditional Turkish villages, spend time in bars and nightclubs, as well as rent a boat and explore the coast.
+Sailing Bodrum has plenty of tourist attractions.
+Travellers can visit traditional Turkish villages, spend time in bars and nightclubs, as well as rent a gulet in Turkey and explore the coast.

 Bodrum was once a small fishing village with a population of just a few thousand: over the last fifty years, the city has completely transformed itself to become one of Turkey's most popular resorts.

 Although sailors are afraid of the strong winds in summer, the wind will not darken your holiday, as Gumusluk village is located near the city on the peninsula, which is protected from the wind and could become an alternative to Bodrum during this period.
-In addition to this, Aspat Bay is a popular destination for sailing enthusiasts, which is also protected from the north-western winds that make it difficult to sail.
+In addition to this, Aspat Bay is a popular destination for your sailing holidays in Bodrum.
+It is protected from the north-western winds that make it difficult to sail.
 The fact that it has served as a refuge for pirates in the past adds a unique charm to the place.

 After a tour of historical and architectural monuments, make sure to visit one of the beaches, go diving, jet skiing and sailing to the Black Island - Kara Ada.